antor44/sigmoid-comparision/README.md

 ![Multithreading comparison](https://github.com/antor44/sigmoid-comparison/blob/main/exp_test3.jpg)

+To put this into context, we measured the time taken to perform calculations on 1 million elements, repeating the process 100,000 times to amplify any performance differences.
+We then wrote the final 1 million results to a file once, ensuring a consistent and realistic workload.

 All codes are either based on the same algorithm or share the same relative error within the input range of [-5, 5].
 The gcc exp (double) and gcc expf (float) codes rely on functions from the standard mathematical library in C. The gcc SSE2 (4x float) code is based on the well-known [Julien Pommier library](http://gruntthepeon.free.fr/ssemath/).
 The gcc AVX2 (8x float) is also based on the same algorithm as avx_mathfun, offering parallel computation of exponentials.